DanielBMiranda/FileMonitoringSystem/README.md

 # FileMonitoringSystem

+This project implements a Linux system service in C that monitors selected files for modifications or deletions, detecting unauthorized changes or removals.
+By actively tracking file integrity, the service enhances security and strengthens the system's overall resilience against potential threats.

 ## Installation and Startup:

 + Inside the **scripts** folder, run the following commands for installation and startup, respectively: